Benzyl chloride: Uses and reactions

 Benzyl chloride may be used in the synthesis of amphetamine-class drugs, and for this reason, sales of benzyl chloride are monitored as a List II drug precursor chemical by the US Drug Enforcement Administration.

 Benzyl chloride also reacts readily with metallic magnesium to produce a Grignard reagent.
 It is preferable over benzyl bromide for the preparation of this reagent, since the reaction of the bromide with magnesium tends to form the Wurtz coupling product 1,2-diphenylethane.

 Safety

 Benzyl chloride is an alkylating agent.
-Indicative of its high reactivity (relative to alkyl chlorides), benzyl chloride reacts with water in a hydrolysis reaction to form benzyl alcohol and hydrochloric acid.
+Indicative of its high reactivity (relative to alkyl chlorides), benzyl chloride slowly reacts with water in a hydrolysis reaction to form benzyl alcohol and hydrochloric acid.
 In contact with mucous membranes, hydrolysis produces hydrochloric acid.
 Thus, benzyl chloride is a lachrymator and has been used in chemical warfare.
 It is also very irritating to the skin.

 It is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.